Ikolvi/NodeCo/language_spec/ai_lang_spec.md

 - Run `cargo run` in the `vm` directory.
 You should see a window with a button.
 - Clicking the button will print a message to the console (and can later trigger NodeCo bytecode).

----

-Would you like me to apply these changes directly to your codebase, or do you want to try implementing them step by step?